 "The Reason and Other Poems"

-The poems nominated for this year's RBC Bronwen Wallace Award are available as a free download on Apple’s iBookstore at iTunes.com/BronwenWallace.
+The nominated poems are available as a free download on Apple’s iBookstore at iTunes.com/BronwenWallace.

 You can also download a PDF version here.